 C/ Berna, 1 - 45005 Toledo

-This centre, built by ScottishPower Renewables, the British subsidiary of the Iberdrola Group's Renewable Energy Business, is located on a natural ridge overlooking the Whitelee site, the largest on-shore wind farm in Europe.
+This centre External link, opens in new window., built by ScottishPower Renewables, the British subsidiary of the Iberdrola group's Renewable Energy Business, is located on a natural ridge overlooking the Whitelee site, the largest on-shore wind farm in Europe.

 Managed by Glasgow Science Centre, the site has various facilities including an interactive hands-on learning area where visitors can find out more about renewable energy.